Module 4.2: AppArmor Profiles

 Hands-On Exercise: The Confinement Challenge

 Section titled “Hands-On Exercise: The Confinement Challenge”Objective: Create, test, debug, and apply AppArmor profiles using kernel logging tools to diagnose an intentionally broken profile.
+The exercise starts with a small script because the behavior is visible, then connects that diagnosis habit back to containers and Kubernetes-style profile attachment.

 Part 1: Establish the Baseline

 Section titled “Part 1: Establish the Baseline”First, interrogate the kernel to understand the current MAC state of your environment.
+Do this before writing policy so you can separate “AppArmor is unavailable” from “my profile is wrong” later in the exercise.

 # 1. Verify AppArmor is runningsudo aa-status